CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-04-20-python_decorators.markdown

 ```

 Great!
-Now if you want to change the number of `times` the measured functions should be executed, you only have to give decorator_maker_with_args another argument and it will be passed to the decorator.
+Now, if you want to change the number of `times` the measured functions should be executed, you only have to give decorator_maker_with_args another argument and it will be passed to the decorator.